Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 How to Calculate Bradford Factor

 The calculation itself is simple once you have the right numbers.
-Here are three worked examples showing how different absence patterns produce very different scores.
+Here are three worked examples showing how different absence patterns produce very different scores, even when the total number of days off is the same.

 Sarah had surgery and was off for 10 consecutive working days.